 - 3.2.1 We received 5 responses from 5 different stakeholders related to the Luton design concepts.
-Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback was generally in support of the design options. - 3.2.3 No new options were developed as a result of the stakeholder engagement.
+Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback was generally in support of the design options. - 3.2.3 No new options were developed as a result of the stakeholder engagement, but engaged-upon options were removed due to SME development (see paragraphs 3.3.3 and 3.3.4).

 Stakeholder Feedback ('You said') Response ('We did') Airspace4All Major airports requiring flow management would benefit from PBN approaches and systemised approach structures.
 Feedback was used to inform the evaluation of DP1, DP2, DP3 & DP8.
 The traffic demand is considered when making these assessments so the impact on individual airports is considered.
 Ryanair Capacity is most important, so whatever drives max capacity.
-No amendment to design envelope or design options required.
+No amendment to design envelope or design options required as a result of this feedback.
 British Airways Considering the number of movements at Luton, this must be deprioritized to facilitate Heathrow and Gatwick efficiencies.
 At this stage, no airport will be prioritised over another, as we strive for a balanced network-wide design.
 Stage 3 development will identify prioritisation needs.
 BGA Solutions suggest airspace solutions above 7,000ft to the north.
 This airspace is rarely used for glider operations.
 We used this feedback to inform our evaluation of DP5 and DP6.
 Luton Airport Supports the design area.
 No changes as a result of this feedback.
 However, design envelope altered to remove the area to the east of the airfield after ongoing SME development deemed this area unviable due to proximity to other airfields.